 Bose QuietComfort 45 vs Sennheiser PXC 550-II

 The Bose QuietComfort 45 is the new kid on the block, and it has a name to defend.
-Known for excellent active noise cancelling (ANC), we expect it to handily outperform the older Sennheiser PXC 550-II.
+Known for excellent active noise canceling (ANC), we expect it to handily outperform the older Sennheiser PXC 550-II.
 Sennheiser headphones, on the other hand, are known for superb sound quality.
 Can the Bose QC 45 compete on that front, too?
 Let’s find out.

 Editor’s note: this versus article was updated on February 28, 2022, to include an update regarding the Bose Music app EQ, our QC 45 battery life data, and frequently asked questions.